De Villiers Wins Dakar Fifth Stage, Peterhansel Extends Lead - UrduPoint

 "On one dune I jumped, a big jump, and I crashed because I hit another big one with the front wheel.
 I banged my head ... and broke the GPS and everything.
 I cut myself too and started to lose a lot of blood.
 There was also some pain around my ankle."Benavides pushed on, however, adding he was confident he could continue despite being in pain.

-"I think I'll be okay for tomorrow," the Argentine said.
+"I think I'll be okay for tomorrow," he said.
 "It was hard and there was a lot of pain today.
 But it's like that, this is the Dakar."